Watch all RedisConf 2021 sessions on demand

 With 70 million users and up to 40,000 operations per second, BioCatch’s database needed to be incredibly responsive, highly available, and easy to scale.

-BioCatch relies on Redis Enterprise Virtual Private Cloud (VPC), a fully managed Database-as-a-Service from Redis Labs, which serves an average of 3TB of data and 200 million keys at any given moment to the many microservices that power the company’s applications architecture.
+BioCatch relies on Redis Enterprise Cloud, a fully managed Database-as-a-Service, which serves an average of 3TB of data and 200 million keys at any given moment to the many microservices that power the company’s applications architecture.

-Because Redis Enterprise VPC is a fully managed service, the BioCatch team’s time and resources have been freed up to work on strategic projects.
-Plus, since deploying Redis Enterprise VPC, BioCatch has had zero downtime and realizes an average latency of less than 0.96 milliseconds, even at peak traffic.
+Because Redis Enterprise Cloud is a fully managed service, the BioCatch team’s time and resources have been freed up to work on strategic projects.
+Plus, since deploying Redis Enterprise Cloud, BioCatch has had zero downtime and realizes an average latency of less than 0.96 milliseconds, even at peak traffic.

 — Dekel Shavit, VP of Operations and Chief Information Security Officer, BioCatch